 - all credits in the department (Opus College of Business for business majors) of the major field earned at St. Thomas.

-If the student has elected to declare a minor field, all credits in the department (Opus College of Business for business majors) of the minor (including transfer credits) and all credits in the department (Opus College of Business for business majors) of the minor field earned at St. Thomas must have a GPA of 2.00.
+If the student has elected to declare a minor field, all credits in the department (Opus College of Business for business minors) of the minor (including transfer credits) and all credits in the department (Opus College of Business for business minors) of the minor field earned at St. Thomas must have a GPA of 2.00.

 Minimum Credit Requirement

 To receive a bachelor’s degree, a student must successfully complete a minimum of 132 credits and fulfill all degree requirements.
 Students who complete a minimum of 131 credits may petition the Committee on Studies for the waiver of 1 credit.

 Minimum Credit Requirement Outside Major

 In addition, students in all majors except business, electrical engineering, and mechanical engineering must earn 84 credits outside of their major.
 Students in the aforementioned programs must earn 76 credits outside of their major.
 Students who complete a minimum of 83 credits outside of the major (or 75 credits for business and the aforementioned engineering majors) may petition the Committee on Studies for the waiver of 1 credit.